-While it is usually known as Nissan Stadium, due to Olympic sponsorship rules it is referred to as the International Stadium Yokohama.
+While it is usually known as Nissan Stadium, due to sponsorship rules from the major events it has hosted, it is better known as the International Stadium Yokohama.
 This has caused some issues as it is sometimes confused with the more central, but similarly named Yokohama Stadium.

 The ground can be reached via the Shinkansen (bullet train), the JR Yokohama Line or the Yokohama Municipal Subway from Shin-yokohama Station or from Kozukue Station on the JR Yokohama Line.

 When arriving at Shin Yokohama station, be aware that crowds move very slowly through the station, so be prepared for a slow trundle to the stadium on match day.

 Also worthy of note is that there is virtually nowhere to get food or refreshments in the vicinity of the stadium, so bring any sustenance you might need for the walk to the stadium with you.
 Given the lack of facilities around the stadium, for post match celebrations or commiserations, you should head to more popular locations such as the Yokohama harbourside, Machida Station or back to Tokyo.

 - 1.1 km from Shin-Yokohama Station